MarcoMeter/neroRL/docs/configuration.md

 DecoupledPPO decouples the gradients of the value function and the policy.
 Therfore, more control is gained over the behavior of the training algorithm, although this is more expensive to compute.
-This setup also support the DAAC algorithm (aileanu & Fergus, 2021).
+This setup also supports the DAAC algorithm (Raileanu & Fergus, 2021).